Alla has a wealth of experience representing survivors of gun violence at all stages of litigation against reckless gun industry actors.

 Alla is a graduate of Duke Law School and Claremont McKenna College, and is admitted to practice in the following jurisdictions: New York; District of Columbia (inactive); Second Circuit; Southern District of New York; Eastern District of Wisconsin.

 Prior to joining Everytown, Alla was a Senior Staff Attorney at the Brady Center to Prevent Gun Violence.
 She began her career as a Litigation Associate at Skadden, Arps, Slate, Meagher & Flom, LLP in New York.
-She is a graduate of Duke Law School and Claremont McKenna College.

 The information contained in the Everytown Law webpage is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 No recipient of content from this site, client or otherwise, should act or refrain from acting on the basis of any content included in the site without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 The content of this website contains general information and may not reflect current legal developments, verdicts or settlements.
 The transmission of information through this site does not constitute or create an attorney-client relationship between Everytown and any recipient or sender.

 Did you know?

 30 percent of guns recovered by ATF in California have no serial number on them, making it impossible for law enforcement to trace.